-With this post seeing an increase in visits, I wanted to use this space to quickly connect to a few organizations doing good work to support the BIPOC communities here in the Twin Cities right now, and share some learning resources.
+With this post seeing an increase in visits, I wanted to use this space to quickly connect to a few organizations doing good work to support the BIPOC communities here in the Twin Cities right now, and share some general learning resources.

 - The Minnesota Freedom Fund

 - Black Visions Collective